duncantl/ExplorationsInDataScience/Lecture1/Outline.md

 + Participants who are not enrolled for credit, but who intend to complete a data science project should join a group just as if they were registered for the course officially,
 + If you are auditing in a read-only capacity and intend merely to observe and not directly work on a project then please do not join a group (note that we discourage this option, as you will not learn as much without **doing** the project).

-**When you have formed a group, please email <a href="mailto:pdbaines@ucdavis.edu">Paul</a> and <a href="mailto:dtemplelang@ucdavis.edu">Duncan</a> with your group list, making sure to cc all of your group members on the email.**
+**When you have formed a group, please have one member email <a href="mailto:pdbaines@ucdavis.edu">Paul</a> AND <a href="mailto:dtemplelang@ucdavis.edu">Duncan</a> with your group list, making sure to cc all of your group members on the email.**

 If you did not form a group during class, then please feel free to post on Piazza using the *Group Search Tool*.
-This allows easier formation of groups. ***If you have not managed to form a group by Friday April 4th, then please email <a href="mailto:pdbaines@ucdavis.edu">Paul</a> and <a href="mailto:dtemplelang@ucdavis.edu">Duncan</a>***.
+This allows easier formation of groups. ***If you have not managed to form a group by Friday April 4th, then please email <a href="mailto:pdbaines@ucdavis.edu">Paul</a> AND <a href="mailto:dtemplelang@ucdavis.edu">Duncan</a>***.

 ## What next?

 1. See the <a href="http://eeyore.ucdavis.edu/ExplorationsInDataScience/Spring14/Handouts/Week_01_Todo.pdf">handout</a> for guidelines on what to do before the next meeting,
-2. Form your groups and <a href="mailto:pdbaines@ucdavis.edu">Paul</a> and <a href="mailto:dtemplelang@ucdavis.edu">Duncan</a> when you have done so.
+2. Form your groups and <a href="mailto:pdbaines@ucdavis.edu">Paul</a> AND <a href="mailto:dtemplelang@ucdavis.edu">Duncan</a> when you have done so.
 3. If you are interested in providing data or organizing a project then post to Piazza as explained above,
-4. If you are unable to form a group by Friday then please email <a href="mailto:pdbaines@ucdavis.edu">Paul</a> and <a href="mailto:dtemplelang@ucdavis.edu">Duncan</a> too.
+4. If you are unable to form a group by Friday then please email <a href="mailto:pdbaines@ucdavis.edu">Paul</a> AND <a href="mailto:dtemplelang@ucdavis.edu">Duncan</a> too.

 Some general advice for a productive quarter:

 + Be independent.
-If you do not know how to do something, search the web, experiment and try to figure it out,
+If you do not know how to do something, search the web, experiment, and try to figure it out and ask.
 + Communicate with your fellow group members and try to leverage each others skills.
-They may know how to do something that you do not,
+They may know how to do something that you do not.
-+ Post on Piazza as you and your group encounter problems you are unable to solve,
++ Post on Piazza as you and your group encounter problems you are unable to solve, or find things of interest you want to share.
 + Be creative.
 Try different approaches, and think beyond the most obvious next step.
++ Understand the statistical methods and compare how they (mis)perform, both in the aggregate and also on individual observations.
++ Use github.com or bitbucket.com to share code, writeups, notes, plots, etc. with your group and others.
 + Remember the prizes... and the glory... if you do an outstanding job!

 Here is to a fun and interesting quarter!